 You can find a summary of feedback from these events here.

 In February 2020, we presented our updated plans for this part of the town centre at further exhibitions held inside the Aylesham Shopping Centre, showing detailed designs for the first time.
 These plans included our thoughts on what could happen to the Transport for London bus stand on Peckham High Street.
 In total, 276 people attended the consultation events four days.

 In addition, we also launched a new online consultation platform, known as ‘Give My View’.
 The platform allows us to reach many more people and gather a greater amount of feedback on the plans.
-Between February and May of this year we saw 1,500+ people answer 7,000+ questions across two polls.
+Between February and June of this year we saw 1,500+ people answer 7,000+ questions across two polls.
 These were the Your Priorities poll (1,005 voters) and The Redevelopment poll (768 voters).
 This equates to 1,339 individual voters.